 - The Fossey Fund organizes trips for local community leaders to see the gorillas in Volcanoes National Park, as well as training and workshops about gorillas and conservation.
 The local leaders then share this information in their communities.

-- In 2014-15, the Fossey Fund, along with funding from Partners in Conservation at the Columbus Zoo, completed the building of a Learning Center at the Bisate Primary School in Rwanda, including computers, books and classes for students and the community of 20,000 people who live near the national park.
+- The Fossey Fund, along with funding from Partners in Conservation at the Columbus Zoo, completed the building of a Learning Center at the Bisate Primary School in Rwanda, including computers, books and classes for students and the community of 20,000 people who live near the national park.

 - We show conservation-related movies in local villages, attracting about 4,000 people each year, most of whom have never seen the gorillas in the park.
 Fossey Fund staff and local leaders then hold discussions with communities about the importance of wildlife and how to help protect the environment.